I wanted to highlight a few Tennis Elbow Exercise Mistakes in this article.

-The treatment and exercises are important but what is equally important is what you do to help yourself recover from the injury.
-This includes looking at what you are doing, looking at your environment, and minimizing things that slow down your injury recovery.
+The treatment and exercises are necessary, but equally important are what you do to help yourself recover from the injury.
+This includes looking at your actions and environment and minimizing things that slow your injury recovery.

 I know this is going to anger a few people.

-I know you were taught in a course or your instructor at college/university said that you should stretch if you have a client with tennis elbow but the reality is, there is little evidence supporting just doing stretching as the primary activity for tennis elbow.
+I know you were taught in a course, or your instructor at college/university said that you should stretch if you have a client with a tennis elbow.
+Still, the reality is that there is little evidence supporting just doing stretching as the primary activity for tennis elbow.

-Looking at the research, there is more research that supports strengthening for tennis elbow than just stretching.
+Looking at the research, more research supports strengthening for tennis elbow than just stretching.

 My approach is I use both.

 My first preference is to use self-massage in the forearm.
-Then I will use stretching with a focus on addressing the tension in the forearm and the focus on the stretch is very very light.
+Then I will use stretching to address the tension in the forearm, and the focus on the stretch is very light.
 Then I will work on concentric, isometric, and eccentric strengthening.